agrosner/DBFlow/usage2/ListBasedQueries.md

 `getItem()` on the internal `FlowCursorList`, `isEmpty()`, `getCount()`, etc all correspond to the `Cursor` underneath.

+Both `FlowQueryList` and `FlowTableList` support `Iterator` and provide a very efficient class: `FlowCursorIterator` that iterates through each row in a `Cursor` and provides efficient operations.

-**Note**: any retrieval operation that turns it into another object (i.e. `subList()`, `toArray`, `listIterator`, etc) retrieves all objects contained in the query into memory, and then converts it using the associated method on that returned `List`.
+**Note**: any retrieval operation that turns it into another object (i.e. `subList()`, `toArray`, etc) retrieves all objects contained in the query into memory, and then converts it using the associated method on that returned `List`.

 ### FlowContentObserver Implementation